Abzolute1/Auto_chess_bot/README.md

 ###  Fun Features
 - "Bongcloud" opening mode (the famous e4 followed by Ke2)
-- Move history display and PGN export
+- Move history display and PGN export'
+- Login works only on Lichess, but you can play bots on chess.com as guest!

 ##  Requirements